 N,N-dimethyltryptamine (or DMT for short) is an entheogenic substance with psychedelic and dissociative properties.
 It naturally occurs in many living beings, including humans, but doesn’t normally exert its effects since it is broken down by an enzyme in our guts, known as monoamine oxidase.
 For this reason, eating plants that contain a high concentration of DMT does not bring about any psychedelic effects unless taken with a monoamine oxidase inhibitor (MAOI).
 Smoking DMT however bypasses the gut and works even without a MAOI, but generates a much shorter experience as we shall see below.

-Dr. Rick Strassman speculates in his book DMT: The Spirit Molecule: A Doctor’s Revolutionary Research into the Biology of Near-Death and Mystical Experiences (available on Amazon.com) that DMT is the “Spirit Molecule” and that it is activated when we are born and when we die, that is, when the spirit moves in and out of the physical body.
-Indeed, the effects of DMT include a sense of the consciousness traveling into incredible dimensions as well as experiencing profound and awe-inspiring visions and thoughts.
+Prof. Rick Strassman speculates in his book DMT: The Spirit Molecule: A Doctor’s Revolutionary Research into the Biology of Near-Death and Mystical Experiences that DMT is the “Spirit Molecule” and that it is activated when we are born and when we die, that is, when the spirit moves in and out of the physical body.
+Indeed, the effects of DMT include a sense of consciousness traveling into incredible dimensions as well as experiencing profound and awe-inspiring visions and thoughts.

 DMT is related to neurotransmitters in our brain such as tryptamine, serotonin, and melatonin, and to other psychedelic substances, such as 5-MeO-DMT, bufotenin (5-HO-DMT), and the active components of psilocybin mushrooms, namely psilocybin (4-PO-DMT) and psilocin (4-HO-DMT).

 Looking for DMT plants?
 Check Availability at the Dream Merchant’s Shop.